Presburger/qmc-decoder/README.md

 转化QQ Music QMC to MP3 or FLAC

-* binary executable file for windows, mac and linux is prepared in release
+* binary executable file for windows, mac and linux is prepared in [release](https://github.com/Presburger/qmc-decoder/releases)

-[release](https://github.com/Presburger/qmc-decoder/releases)

 * build